How to read your first Veracly compliance report

 What rule set we used, what each acronym means, what we did not evaluate (manual screen-reader testing, cognitive-load testing).
 Skip on first read; come back when a stakeholder or auditor asks “how was this measured?”

 The disclaimer is standard auditor language: the report is a snapshot, not a legal opinion.
-The integrity block is more interesting — every Veracly report is signed with an Ed25519 key, and the scan UUID printed here is what a holder of the PDF pastes at veracly.app/verify/<uuid> to confirm the bytes are the ones we issued.
+The integrity block is more interesting, every Veracly report is signed with an Ed25519 key, and the Verification ID printed here is what a holder of the PDF pastes at veracly.app/verify/<uuid> to confirm the bytes are the ones we issued.
+Read the rest of that block before you forward the report: it states that the Verify URL is valid for 30 days from issue.
+On a paid report it also tells the recipient to request the stored fingerprint from support@veracly.app against the Verification ID after that; on a free scan it instead notes that once the anchor retires 60 days after issue the stored fingerprint is erased and byte-for-byte verification ends.
+The ID is the durable half; the URL is not.
+It also carries the corrections address, if you want to dispute a finding rather than fix it.
 See How to verify a Veracly report is authentic for the full mechanic.

 A 30-minute workflow for the first report